Shield volcano: Iceland

 Skjaldbreiður is a shield volcano in Iceland, whose name means broad shield in Icelandic.

 Located over the Mid-Atlantic Ridge, a divergent tectonic plate boundary in the middle of the Atlantic Ocean, Iceland is the site of about 130 volcanoes of various types.
 Icelandic shield volcanoes are generally of Holocene age, between 5,000 and 10,000 years old.
 The volcanoes are also very narrow in distribution, occurring in two bands in the West and North Volcanic Zones.
 Like Hawaiian volcanoes, their formation initially begins with several eruptive centers before centralizing and concentrating at a single point.
 The main shield then forms, burying the smaller ones formed by the early eruptions with its lava.

 Icelandic shields are mostly small (~15 km3), symmetrical (although this can be affected by surface topography), and characterized by eruptions from summit calderas.
 They are composed of either tholeiitic olivine or picritic basalt.
 The tholeiitic shields tend to be wider and shallower than the picritic shields.
 They do not follow the pattern of caldera growth and destruction that other shield volcanoes do; caldera may form, but they generally do not disappear.

-Turkey

-Bingöl Mountains are one of the shield volcanoes in Turkey.